 Code of Conduct for Florida Atlantic University Licensees

 The Florida Atlantic University is committed to conducting its business affairs in a socially-responsible and ethical manner.
 As part of that commitment, the University expects each Licensee of Florida Atlantic University to recognize its responsibilities to employees for the conditions under which its licensed products and/or services are made.
 Employees producing and/or assembling products or services manufactured, sold, or distributed by a Licensee must be provided with decent working conditions and must be treated with dignity and respect.
-In order to attain these goals, the University has implemented the following Code of Conduct as part of its licensing agreements issued through our agent, Strategic Marketing Affiliates.
+In order to attain these goals, the University has implemented the following Code of Conduct as part of its licensing agreements.
 Licensees are required to adhere to, at a minimum, the principles and standards set forth in the Code.
 Each Licensee is also responsible for requiring that its contractors, subcontractors and primary suppliers adhere to these principles and standards as well.
 The University expects Licensees to assist in educating their employees regarding the standards set forth in this Code of Conduct.

-Strategic Marketing Affiliates ("SMA") and the collegiate institutions represented by SMA ("Collegiate Institutions") participating are each committed to conducting their business affairs in a socially responsible and ethical manner consistent with their respective educational, research and/or service missions, and to protecting and preserving the global environment.
+Florida Atlantic University ("FAU") is committed to conducting their business affairs in a socially responsible and ethical manner consistent with their respective educational, research and/or service missions, and to protecting and preserving the global environment.

 B. Legal Compliance: Licensees must comply with all applicable legal requirements of the country(ies) of manufacture in conducting business related to or involving the production or sale of Licensed Articles.
 Where there are differences or conflicts with the Code and the laws of the country(ies) of manufacture, the higher standard shall prevail, subject to the following considerations.
-In countries where law or practice conflicts with these labor standards, Licensees agree to consult with governmental, human rights, labor and business organizations and to take effective actions as evaluated by the SMA, the applicable Collegiate Institution(s) or their designee, and the applicable Licensee(s) to achieve full compliance with each of these standards.
+In countries where law or practice conflicts with these labor standards, Licensees agree to consult with governmental, human rights, labor and business organizations and to take effective actions as evaluated by FAU or their designee, and the applicable Licensee(s) to achieve full compliance with each of these standards.
 Licensees further agree to refrain from any actions that would diminish the protections of these labor standards.

 C. Employment Standards: Licensees shall comply with the following standards: